privong/papers-in-markdown/aastex62/demo.md

 Generally, creation of filters would be more broadly useful in automating the conversion of Markdown files into journal-compatible \TeX.
 An opportunity for this is to write a filter that takes the Markdown "simple table" format and converts it into an \aastex\ `deluxetable`.

+## Internal References

+Naively `pandoc` does not support internal reference to figures or equations and does not support numbered section references.
+However the `pandoc-crossref`^[<https://github.com/lierdakil/pandoc-crossref>] filter adds support for this (and has been used in the preparation of this document).
+`pandoc-crossref` uses the same syntax as `pandoc-citeproc`, so adds little cognitive overhead in inter-document referencing.
+However in order avoid `pandoc-citeproc` processing internal references, `pandoc-crossref` must be invoked first.

 # Summary